 We have these amazing brains that store memories and have the capability of imagining the future.

-Be very intentional about focusing on what you are doing in each moment.
+Be very intentional about focusing on what you are doing at each moment.

-Download these free mindfulness activities that will help you to focus more on the now and instantly feel calmer:
+Download my free mindfulness activities that will help you to focus more on the now and instantly feel calmer:

 2. Use a Breathing Exercise

 In the mindfulness movement, breathing has been identified as a key to being present in the moment.

 Take in a breath and then consciously breathe out the stress you’ve been feeling.
 Spend several moments simply breathing in and breathing out the stress that would rob you of this moment.